 A dog’s dental health is very important for his general health, happiness and longevity.

 Dogs can’t brush their teeth on their own; as a responsible owner, you should do it instead.
-As some dogs do not allow owners to brush their teeth, today we have a variety of tools like the Pup Science Canine Dental Water Additive and products that you can use so you have no excuses for not starting with dental hygiene today.
+As some dogs do not allow owners to brush their teeth, today we have a variety of tools and products that you can use so you have no excuses for not starting with dental hygiene today.

 If you notice that your dog has bad breath, plaque on their teeth, or if you notice that your dog eats less or refuses solid foods, contact your veterinarian because dogs often show no signs of dental problems until the problem is more serious.

 Frequently Asked Questions (FAQs) About Dog Teeth Cleaning

 Do Dogs Really Need to Have Their Teeth Cleaned?

 Yes, dogs need to have their teeth cleaned.
 Most veterinarians recommend owners to use different methods of cleaning teeth and maintaining oral hygiene at home.
 Some breeds are predisposed to dental disease, so it is recommended that the owners pay special attention to brushing their dog’s teeth to prevent disease.

 What Happens If You Don’t Get Your Dog’s Teeth Cleaned?